senlin/classic-editor-addon/readme.txt

 > GDPR-compliant: does not collect any user data

 The free Classic Editor Addon plugin is targeted at everyone who is not yet ready for the new editing experience that has been introduced in WordPress 5.0.
 Install it now on sites and the UX remains the same as you are used to!

+Please pay attention that the minimum PHP version to use our plugin is <strong>5.4</strong>.

 The reason we released the "Classic Editor Addon" plugin is because in the beginning the "Classic Editor" plugin did not what it said on the label.